Bulong (film)

 Bulong (lit.
-'Whisper') is a 2011 Filipino comedy horror film directed by Chito S. Roño, who co-wrote the original story with Roy Iglesias.
-Starring Angelica Panganiban and Vhong Navarro on their first film as the lead stars, the film revolves around a brokenhearted nurse who seeks help from the deceased to find a girlfriend he wanted.
+'Whisper') is a 2011 Filipino comedy horror film directed by Chito S. Roño from an original story concept he co-developed with Roy C. Iglesias, who solely wrote the screenplay.
+Starring Angelica Panganiban and Vhong Navarro in their first film as the lead stars, the film revolves around a brokenhearted nurse who seeks help from the deceased to find a girlfriend he wanted.
 It also stars Angie Ferro, Bangs Garcia, Sylvia Sanchez, and Jon Avila.

 Produced and released by Star Cinema, the film was theatrically released on February 2, 2011.